 E39 M5 / Z8 Vanos

 The 1999 - 2003 US and Euro E39 M5 and Z8 (S62) uses a dual vanos for each bank of cylinders making it a fairly complex system.
-While the vanos units themselves are quite reliable and should last the life of the car in most cases, the solenoids can cause various problems which can be mistaken for a vanos failure.
-While we do offer a rebuild service for the M5 vanos if needed, most vanos related issues can be addressed by simply repairing or replacing the solenoids.
-The next few tabs offer specific information for the most common M5 Vanos problems and how to address them.
+While the vanos units themselves are quite reliable and should last the life of the car, the solenoids can cause various problems which can be mistaken for a vanos failure.
+While we do offer a rebuild service for the M5 vanos if needed, but most vanos related issues can be addressed by simply repairing or replacing the solenoids.
+The next few slides offer specific information for the most common M5 Vanos problems and how to address them.
 We highly recommend keeping a code reader in the glove box to easily troubleshoot any fault codes generated without the need to take it to the dealer.
 We can help diagnose fault codes for you and determine the best method for resolving the issue to save you from needless or expensive repairs.

 Click the slides below for additional information...

 There is NO need to touch the 4 set screws on the solenoid cover (if you have the style with set screws).
 These are preset at the factory and should never need to be adjusted or removed!